microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 ## How to remove or uninstall
 We are sad to see you go!
 Please give us some feedback on how we could do better next time.

-### Uninstall from Mac using Homebrew
+### Uninstall from Mac using Homebrew or Linux using Linuxbrew

 1. Run the GCM in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):

     ```
     git-credential-manager uninstall
     ```
-2. Uninstall the git-credential-manager package with Homebrew:
+2. Uninstall the git-credential-manager package with Homebrew/Linuxbrew:

     ```
     brew uninstall git-credential-manager